 A Variation To The Workout

-As I mentioned there have been quite a few little “tweaks” to the 5×5 workout routine throughout the years.
+As I mentioned there have been quite a few little “tweaks” to the 5×5 throughout the years.
 This makes sense because it is such a solid platform to create great workouts from.

 One tweak that I really like is the one that Rusty Moore adds in the Visual Impact for Men workout.
 I can’t go into too much detail but it is based more on progressive resistance than Star’s routine.